Naoghuman/lib-logger/README.md

 ```

-### Log a starting message<a name="LoAStMe" />
+### How to log a starting message<a name="HoToLoAStMe" />

-This example shows how to log a starting message with following statement
+This example will show you how to log a starting message with following statements:

 ```java
 public class StartApplication extends Application implements IApplicationConfiguration {